 On July 7, 2008, the United Nations Educational, Scientific and Cultural Organization (UNESCO) designated World Heritage status to George Town in Penang.
 The award placed a spotlight on George Town’s cultural heritage, colonial influences and landscape.
 In recognition of the designation, the government of Penang declared July 7 as George Town World Heritage Day, making it a public holiday throughout the area.

-A community-centred festival is held each year in honour of World Heritage Day.
-Each year, a theme is chosen for the festival and events are centred around the theme.
-For example, the 2016 theme was “Mari Main” or “Let’s Play,” with events centred around sports and games of the past.
+A community-centered festival is held each year in honor of World Heritage Day.
+Each year, a theme is chosen for the festival and events are centered around the theme.
+For example, the 2016 theme was “Mari Main” or “Let’s Play,” with events centered around sports and games of the past.

 Local communities play a key role in all celebrations, providing presenters, participants, performers and folklorists who work to keep the history and culture alive.
 Visitors are given unlimited access to the living traditions not only of George Town but surrounding communities as well.
 Some of the celebrations are dedicated to rare and endangered traditions in an effort to remind citizens and visitors of the importance of heritage.

 UNESCO identifies, protects and preserves cultural and natural heritage sites around the world that are of tremendous value to humanity.
 A location designated as a World Heritage Site set up management plans and reporting systems that outline their conservation efforts.
 They also develop plans to protect the site in case of an emergency and work to preserve the local culture as well as the natural heritage through education of local people.

 UNESCO believes that heritage is a legacy from the past, what people live with today and what will be passed on to future generations.
 Establishing World Heritage Sites preserves the past found in those sites for the people of today and tomorrow.
 Keeping the history alive is why Georgetown was chosen as a World Heritage Site.